 Between the 8th of April and the 1st of September of 2019 visitors of Rijksmuseum Muiderslot will learn more about the historic gardens surrounding the castle.
-There are activities for young and old in which gardening, herbs, plants, fruits, flowers and (forgotten) vegetables play a major role.
-The many volunteers who maintain the gardens every day will also be put in the spotlight.
+The fortifications around the Muiderslot are part of the Defence Line of Amsterdam, a UNESCO World Heritage Site.

 Volunteers and holy beans

 Around the Muiderslot lay unique gardens that were first laid out in the 17th century.
 With the yield from the gardens, the most delicious meals have been prepared for centuries in the castle.
 And still the gardens produce a rich harvest every year.
 The gardens are lovingly and expertly cared for by dozens of volunteers.
 From Monday to Saturday, they are happy to give curious visitors explanations.
 What do holy beans look like?
 Are there really black tomatoes?
 What is the bleaching of vegetables?
 Which medicinal properties do herbs have?
 Come along, ask your questions and learn the ins and outs of 17th century gardening.

 Activities for young and old

 Between 8 April and 1 September 2019 many activities will take place in or around the castle gardens.
 Fun for young and old!
 Please check out the agenda on the homepage of this website.